fisharebest/webtrees/readme.txt

 need to import the GEDCOM into the data store.
 During the Import you will see a lot of processing statistics printed on the screen.
 If the Import completed successfully you will see a blue "Import Complete" message.
-Everything is now set up and you can begin using PhpGedView with your GEDCOM.
+Everything is now set up and you can begin using webtrees with your GEDCOM.

 *I.  Deleting GEDCOMs